1954 FIFA World Cup qualification

-A total of 37 teams entered the 1954 FIFA World Cup qualification rounds, competing for a total of 16 spots in the final tournament.
+A total of 39 (not counted Iceland, Bolivia, Cuba, Costa Rica, State of Vietnam and India) teams entered the 1954 FIFA World Cup qualification rounds, competing for a total of 16 spots in the final tournament.
 Switzerland, as the hosts, and Uruguay, as the defending champions, qualified automatically, leaving 14 spots open for competition.

-37 teams were divided into 13 groups, based on geographical considerations, as follows:
+The remaining 37 teams were divided into 13 groups, based on geographical considerations, as follows: